official-hack4peace/front-cam-hack/README.md

 ![IMG_20211111_184533](https://user-images.githubusercontent.com/90603785/141311258-55f4e2e5-7a1c-4859-9edb-fb204817088e.jpg)
 ![IMG_20211111_173942](https://user-images.githubusercontent.com/90603785/141329815-cef97873-6cee-4eae-a569-65bbbd99f2f4.jpg)
 # notes
-Guys if you are using termux then write this command to see image "termux-open <write png name>"
+Guys if you are using termux then write this command to see image "termux-open <write pic name>"